The Bash configure has a number of --enable-feature

 that is enabled by default, use --disable-feature.

-that appears in GNU libc, but an older version
+malloc that appears in GNU libc, but a custom version

-is very fast, but wastes some space on each allocation.
+This malloc is very fast, but wastes some space on each allocation,

 This option is enabled by default.